Folium Systems

 • Dependency root map

-• Single-writer source-of-truth proof
+• Single-writer source-of-truth review

 • Active-versus-claimed operations reality map